Siemens-Healthineers/K2s/docs/op-manual/code-signing.md

 The unit tests serve as both validation and documentation of proper mocking techniques for external dependencies like certificate operations, file system access, and external tool execution.

-For detailed information about PowerShell module unit testing best practices, see [Automated Testing](../dev-guide/contributing/automated-testing.md#powershell-module-unit-testing-best-practices).
+For detailed information about PowerShell module unit testing best practices, see [Automated Testing with Pester](../dev-guide/contributing/automated-testing.md#automated-testing-with-pester).